ten3roberts/qf.nvim/README.md

   current split
 - [X] Automatically open or close list on window leave and enter
 - [X] Make list regroup to window on split
+- [X] Close other location list when quickfix opens and vice verse

 Qf.nvim offers many customization options to suit your workflow.